 Under its mandate, the Compensation Committee has the sole authority to select, retain and terminate a compensation consultant and to approve the consultant's fees and other retention terms.
 The Compensation Committee is also entitled to the resources and authority appropriate to discharge its duties and responsibilities, including the authority to retain counsel and other experts or consultants.
 In August 2015, the Compensation Committee engaged H. Wilkinson Consulting Group Inc. (the "EC Consultant") as its independent compensation consultant.
-The EC Consultant was retained by the Compensation Committee to recommend a peer group for FirstService and market competitive compensation for the Founder and Chairman, CEO and CFO.
-The EC Consultant also made recommendations to the Compensation Committee in respect of market competitive compensation of Directors" below.
-During 2017, the EC Consultant did not provide any services to the Compensation Committee or FirstService, or to any affiliated or subsidiary entities of FirstService or to any of member of the Board or Management.
-No fees were paid to the EC Consultant

-(or to any other compensation consultant) by FirstService during the financial years ended December 31, 2016 and 2017.
+The EC Consultant was retained by the Compensation Committee to recommend a peer group for FirstService and market competitive compensation for the founder and Chairman, CEO and CFO.
+The EC Consultant also made recommendations to the Compensation Committee in respect of market competitive compensation of non-employee directors.
+See "Compensation of Directors" below.
+In January 2019, the Compensation Committee retained Hugessen Consulting, an independent compensation consultant, who advised the Compensation Committee and the Board in connection with the termination of the MSA.
+See "- Role of the Compensation Committee".
+In October, 2019, the Compensation Committee again engaged the EC Consultant to update its 2015 peer group and market competitive compensation analysis for a (Non-Executive) Chairman as well as the CEO, CFO and non-employee directors.
+During 2019, the EC Consultant did not provide any other services to the Compensation Committee or FirstService, or to any affiliated or subsidiary entities of FirstService or to any of member of the Board or Management, other than or in addition to the foregoing.
+The total fees paid to the EC Consultant and Hugessen Consulting (or to any other compensation consultant) since December 31, 2017 are set out below: